Sukruthmothakapally/Whatsapp-multiagent-assistant/README.md

 ## 📲 Overview

-An advanced, **multi-modal AI** assistant leveraging state-of-the-art LLMs, integrated seamlessly with WhatsApp to perform complex tasks via natural interactions.
-Built with **LangChain** and **LangGraph**, the system employs a scalable **multi-agent** architecture capable of processing text, audio, and images to automate:
+An advanced, **production-ready multi-modal AI** assistant using directed graph-based routing for intelligent agent coordination, integrated seamlessly with **Google and WhatsApp Business APIs**.
+Built with **LangChain** and **LangGraph**, the system implements **asynchronous workflows** and sophisticated **state management**, employing a scalable **multi-agent** architecture with robust error handling.
+The framework processes text, audio, and image inputs in real-time through specialized extraction pipelines to automate:

 - Email management
 - Calendar scheduling
 - Task tracking
-- Daily summaries
+- Contextual daily summaries
 - Real-time news retrieval

 ---